dotnet/docs/docs/fundamentals/networking/http/http-overview.md

 # HTTP support in .NET

 Hypertext Transfer Protocol (or HTTP) is a protocol for requesting resources from a web server.
 The <xref:System.Net.Http.HttpClient?displayProperty=fullName> class exposes the ability to send HTTP requests and receive HTTP responses from a resource identified by a URI.
 There are many types of resources that are available on the web, and HTTP defines a set of request methods for accessing these resources.

+## HTTP request methods

 The request methods are differentiated via several factors, first by their _verb_ but also by the following characteristics:

 - A request method is **_idempotent_** if it can be successfully processed multiple times without changing the result.
 For more information, see [RFC 7231: Section 4.2.2 Idempotent Methods](https://datatracker.ietf.org/doc/html/rfc7231#section-4.2.2).
 - A request method is **_cacheable_** when its corresponding response can be stored for reuse.
 For more information, see [RFC 7231: Section 4.2.3 Cacheable Methods](https://datatracker.ietf.org/doc/html/rfc7231#section-4.2.3).